bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ## Step 2: Declare the Creature

-Declare which Creature you will use for this turn by flipping the corresponding Creature Token face up.
+Declare which Creature you will use for this turn by flipping the corresponding Identity Card face up.
 The opposing player (passive player) does not take any actions during this step.

-## Step 3: Maintain or Change Environment

-You may choose to change the Environment card in play or even discard the current Environment card.
-The game round can continue without an Environment card.
-Without an Environment card, you may still collect elements by winning battles.

-## Step 4: Reap and Heal
+## Step 3: Reap and Heal

 ### Reap
 - If your Creature Card’s element matches the element on the Environment card, place a “Reap” token on the Creature card and turn it 90 degrees to show it is “exhausted.”
 During the Collect Elements step, you gain the corresponding element.